-Facebook Says 50M User Accounts Affected by Security Breach - KTRS | St Louis News and Talk Radio | The Big 550 AM
+Facebook Says 50M User Accounts Affected By Security Breach - KTRS | St Louis News and Talk Radio | The Big 550 AM

 The hack is the latest setback for Facebook during a tumultuous year of security problems and privacy issues .
-So far, though, none have significantly shaken the confidence of the company’s 2 billion global users.
+So far, though, none of that has significantly shaken the confidence of the company’s 2 billion global users.

 “We haven’t yet been able to determine if there was specific targeting” of particular accounts, Rosen said in a call with reporters.
 “It does seem broad.
 And we don’t yet know who was behind these attacks and where they might be based.”

+Neither passwords nor credit card data was stolen, Rosen said.
+He said the company has alerted the FBI and regulators in the United States and Europe.

-Jake Williams, a security expert at Rendition Infosec, said the stolen access tokens would have likely allowed attackers to view private posts and probably to post status updates or shared posts as the compromised user, but not passwords.
+Jake Williams, a security expert at Rendition Infosec, said he is concerned that the hack could have affected third party applications.

-“The bigger concern (and something we don’t know yet) is whether third party applications were impacted,” Williams said in a text exchange.
-He noted that the company’s “Facebook Login” feature lets users log into other apps and websites with their Facebook credentials.
+Williams noted that the company’s “Facebook Login” feature lets users log into other apps and websites with their Facebook credentials.
 “These access tokens that were stolen show when a user is logged into Facebook and that may be enough to access a user’s account on a third party site,” he said.

+Facebook confirmed late Friday that third party apps, including its own Instagram app, could have been affected.

+“The vulnerability was on Facebook, but these access tokens enabled someone to use the account as if they were the account-holder themselves,” Rosen said.

 News broke early this year that a data analytics firm once employed by the Trump campaign, Cambridge Analytica, had improperly gained access to personal data from millions of user profiles.
 Then a congressional investigation found that agents from Russia and other countries have been posting fake political ads since at least 2016.
-Facebook CEO Mark Zuckerberg appeared at a Congressional hearing over Facebook’s privacy policies in April.
+In April, Zuckerberg appeared at a congressional hearing focused on Facebook’s privacy practices.

-The Facebook bug is reminiscent of a much larger attack on Yahoo in 2013 in which attackers compromised 3 billion accounts — enough for half of the world’s entire population.
+The Facebook bug is reminiscent of a much larger attack on Yahoo in which attackers compromised 3 billion accounts — enough for half of the world’s entire population.
 In the case of Yahoo, information stolen included names, email addresses, phone numbers, birthdates and security questions and answers.
+It was among a series of Yahoo hacks over several years.

+U.S. prosecutors later blamed Russian agents for using the information they stole from Yahoo to spy on Russian journalists, U.S. and Russian government officials and employees of financial services and other private businesses.

+In Facebook’s case, it may be too early to know how sophisticated the attackers were and if they were connected to a nation state, said Thomas Rid, a professor at the Johns Hopkins University.
+Rid said it could also be spammers or criminals.

 Ed Mierzwinski, the senior director of consumer advocacy group U.S. PIRG, said the breach was “very troubling.”